-A former standout player at Nebraska and Missouri State, KC Cowgill is in her first season as an assistant coach for UTSA and fourth year on the Roadrunners staff overall.
+A former standout player at Nebraska and Missouri State, KC Cowgill will begin her second season as an assistant coach for UTSA this fall and fifth year on the Roadrunners staff overall.
+Cowgill assists with scouting along with mentoring the guards.

 The Grand Island, Neb., native was an assistant coach at Western Illinois during the 2008-09 season.
 Her responsibilities included working with the guards, recruiting, scouting and team travel.
 She was instrumental in working with Amanda Walker, who earned honorable mention All-Summit League honors in 2009.